-- Where possible, it is preferable for medicines to be prescribed in frequencies that allow the child to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parents or carers of the child must complete and sign a HCP (Appendix 1) or Parental Agreement (Appendix 2) for the school to administer medicine. - No child will be given any prescription medicines without written parental consent except in exceptional circumstance. - No child will be given any prescription or non-prescription medicines without parental consent except in exceptional circumstances. - Where a child is prescribed medication without their parents' or carers' knowledge, every effort will be made to encourage the child to involve their parents or carers while respecting their right to confidentiality. - No child under 16 years of age will be given medication containing aspirin without a doctor's prescription. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
-Medicines which do not meet these criteria will not be administered. - Controlled drugs may only be taken on school premises by the individual to whom they have been prescribed.
-Passing such drugs to others is an offence which will be dealt with under the school's Drug and Alcohol Policy.
-A second person is required to witness all drug administration except inhaler, except in an emergency.
-The role of the witness is to check that the dose is administered as per prescription and that a record has been kept of the administration. - Where controlled drugs are to be administered, there must be a second member of staff to witness the dispensing & administration in line with the child's Health Care Plan. - Medications will be stored securely in the School Office and will be given to children for administration by a member of staff.
-Children will never be prevented from accessing their medication. - Any medications left over at the end of the course will be safely disposed of by parents. - Records will be kept of all child visits to the medical room or School Office; medication which is stored in the School Office and is regularly taken by children will be recorded in the medical diary kept in the School Office.
+- Where possible, it is preferable for medicines to be prescribed in frequencies that allow the child to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parents or carers of the child must complete and sign a HCP (Appendix 1) or Parental Agreement (Appendix 2) for the school to administer medicine. - No child will be given any prescription medicines without written parental consent except in exceptional circumstance. - No child will be given any prescription or non-prescription medicines without parental consent except in exceptional circumstances.

-- GLF Schools cannot be held responsible for side effects that occur when medication is either administered by a staff member according to the Health Care Plan or administered by a child under the supervision of a staff member according to the Health Care Plan. - The 'misuse of drugs' policy and procedure will be used to deal with any situation where a child passes their medication to other pupils, for example. - Refrigeration will be provided onsite for those medicines that have to be stored at a specific temperature.
+- Where a child is prescribed medication without their parents' or carers' knowledge, every effort will be made to encourage the child to involve their parents or carers while respecting their right to confidentiality. - No child under 16 years of age will be given medication containing aspirin without a doctor's prescription. - Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
+Medicines which do not meet these criteria will not be administered. - A second person is required to witness all drug administration except inhalers, except in an emergency.
+The role of the witness is to check that the dose is administered as per prescription and that a record has been kept of the administration. - Medications will be stored securely in the medical room and will be given to children for administration by a member of staff.
+Children will never be prevented from accessing their medication. - Any medications left over at the end of the course will be safely disposed of by parents. - Records will be kept of all child visits to the medical room; medication which is stored in the medical room and is regularly taken by children will be recorded in the medical diary kept at child reception. - GLF Schools cannot be held responsible for side effects that occur when medication is either administered by a staff member according to the Health Care Plan or administered by a child under the supervision of a staff member according to the Health Care Plan. - The 'misuse of drugs' policy and procedure will be used to deal with any situation where a child passes their medication to other pupils, for example.
+Refrigeration will be provided onsite for those medicines that have to be stored at a specific temperature.